Kickers are strange sports subjects.

 The NFL part of the story is movement, pressure, and a lot of recovery

 Pro-Football-Reference's career summary and later coverage show the churn plainly.
-Joseph moved through multiple teams, broke in with Cleveland, later handled kicking duties in Minnesota, and by 2024 also appeared in the Giants' special-teams statistics.
+Joseph moved through multiple teams, broke in with Cleveland, later handled kicking duties in Minnesota, and by 2024 appeared in official NFL highlights for the Giants, Packers, and Commanders.

-That instability is part of the biography, not an embarrassment to edit out.
+That instability is part of the biography, rather than an embarrassment to edit out.

 Kicking is a profession built on tiny samples and public blame.
 Joseph's career has had enough releases, short stays, and pressure-packed endings to make the psychology of the job visible.
 JTA's 2021 profile got at this well when it tied his game-winning kicks to the mental discipline of the position and to his own language of confidence and faith.